fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

 ### Payment Methods ###

 One key thing I noticed at this stage was that in the Authorize method in `main.ts` a CardDetails interface was passed as an input parameter containing details on the payment method.
-However, the PaymentIntents API endpoint only takes a `payment_method` id as an optional parameter stating: the ID of the payment method (a PaymentMethod, Card, or compatible Source object) to attach to this PaymentIntent.
+However, the PaymentIntents API endpoint only takes a `payment_method` id as an optional parameter describing it as:
+*the ID of the payment method (a PaymentMethod, Card, or compatible Source object) to attach to this PaymentIntent.*

 Reading through the docs I found another endpoint which allows us to create a PaymentMethod objects representing a customer's payment instruments.